-You can use vectorization to improve instruction pipelines and cache use.
-Vectorization enables certain data and queries to process batches of primitive types on the entire column rather than one row at a time.
+You can use vectorization to improve instruction pipelines for certain data and queries and to optimize how Hive uses the cache.
+Vectorization processes batches of primitive types on the entire column rather than one row at a time.

 Unsupported functionality on vectorized data